 2. Add audience name & description

 3. Additionally, you can also add a few more parameters as key-value pairs for this new custom audience.
 Make sure that the fields you add are supported via Facebook.
-For the list of supported fields, visit FB custom audience creation page.
+For the list of supported fields, visit the FB custom audience creation page.

 4. Once you have added all the fields, click Create.
 You will immediately see a success message indicating the custom audience ID.